ShellMonster/ccseva/README.md

 3. **Right-click** - Access refresh and quit options

 The app automatically detects your Claude Code configuration from `~/.claude` directory and updates every 30 seconds.

+## Internationalization (i18n)

+CCSeva supports multiple languages:
+- **English** - Default language
+- **Simplified Chinese (简体中文)** - Available in Settings

+Switch language in the app settings, and the interface will update immediately.
+The project is designed to make it easy to add more languages in the future.

 ## Requirements